For MySQL

 [3.3.0]

-One can also replace
+One can replace

 hostname and port_number with path to UNIX socket in square brackets (UNIX socket is a magical set of characters (path), which your administrator may tell you, provided you yourself are not the administrator in the flesh.
 This socket may be used to communicate with server):